LanguageMachines/LuigiNLP/README.md

 desired goal, processing the data each step of the way.
 Workflow components are defined in a *backwards* manner, as is also common in tools such as GNU Make.
 Each component expresses which other components it **accepts** as input, or which input files it accepts directly.
-This enables you to either run the component either directly on an input file, or have the input go through other components first for necessary preprocessing.
+This enables you to run the component either directly on an input file, or have the input go through other components first for necessary preprocessing.
 The dependency resolution mechanism will automatically chose a path based on the specified input and